 “During the build phase you can do two yoga sessions per week, but try to avoid putting too much stress on your body.
 If you notice it’s affecting your rest periods negatively, then it’s best to back off.”

 If yoga is new to you, it can take a few seasons for your body to build sufficient strength to add more sessions.
 When more aggressive yoga classes like Vinyasa cause soreness, it may be better to switch it up and try some restorative yoga.

 This ability to listen to the body and switch between poses intended to develop strength or flexibility is important during your peak phase of training, too, when the body can be under more stress.

 3. PEAK PHASE

 “During the peak phase, restorative yoga can help you to engage the parasympathetic nervous system, which can boost your recovery,” Kistner says.
-“This can also help you to develop a better perception for what your body actually needs.”
+“This can also help you to develop a better perception of what your body actually needs.”

 For triathletes who are used to pushing hard no matter what, learning to listen to your body and not compare yourself to others can be a challenge.

-The good news is, a dedicated yoga practice will help you to become more in tune with your body, breathing, and those times when you might be pushing yourself to the max.
+The good news is, a dedicated yoga practice will help you become more in tune with your body, breathing, and those times when you might be pushing yourself to the max.

 6 yoga Exercises to Get Started

-Whether you’re new to yoga or have practiced it in the past, there are yoga poses Kistner recommends to help combat some of the problematic areas common for most endurance athletes.
+Whether you’re new to yoga or have practiced it in the past, there are yoga poses Kistner recommends that can help combat some of the problematic areas common for most endurance athletes.

 Give these six yoga poses a try to get stronger, improve your flexibility, and become a better all-around athlete:

 This exercise is a great way to stretch and strengthen the anterior and posterior chain.